sh1v-max/Learning_JavaScript-2.1/65_HMLHttpRequest-JS/AsyncVsSyncXMLHttpRequest.md

 #### **2. Asynchronous (Non-blocking) Requests**

-In an **asynchronous** request, the code continues executing without waiting for the request to complete.
+In an **asynchronous** request `(async set to 'true')`, the code continues executing without waiting for the request to complete.
 The request is sent to the server in the background, and the server’s response is handled when it’s ready—without freezing the page or blocking any further code execution.

 **Example (Asynchronous Request):**